-ERB was an early supporter of establishing an EU macro-regional strategy that would facilitate the development of the Baltic Sea Region, and actively participated in the drafting of EUSBSR by organising seminars, drafting the ERB position on the Strategy, as well as the joint position paper prepared together with five other Baltic organisations.
+ERB was an early supporter of establishing an EU macro-regional strategy that would facilitate the development of the Baltic Sea Region, and actively participated in the drafting of EUSBSR by organising seminars, drafting the ERB position on the Strategy, as well as the joint position paper prepared together with five other Baltic organizations.

 Euroregion Baltic has taken part in the implementation of the EUSBSR by initiating Strategy related projects like Moment (Priority Area 1), Baltic Master II (Priority Area 4), LED (Priority Area 5), DISKE (Priority Area 8) and YC3 (Priority Area 12).
-Four of these projects have been implemented through the South Baltic CBC Programme and ERB played a crucial role in its establishment.
+Four of these projects have been implemented through the South Baltic CBC Programme and ERB played a crucial role in the establishment of the programme.